By Dorene J. Stamper

 “Dear, the girls have something to ask of us,” said William, as he ushered them into the parlor.

 “Father, Mother,” Jeanetta Lynn started out, “Auntie gave Serenity and me a gift, one we are to share.
-We were wondering if we could drive out and personally thank her.”
+We were wondering if we could drive to her place, and personally thank her.”

 “You've already discussed this with Uncle Erwin and Aunt Lydia?” she asked of Jeanetta Lynn.